-- There is a high chance that an employer-sponsored work visa will be an employer-restricted work visa, meaning that if you resign or are let go, you may have to leave the country unless you can get another visa somewhere else.
+- Your stay in the country is very much tied to your employment in the company.
+If you resign or are let go, you may have to leave the country unless you can get another visa somewhere else.

-- In job search websites, you can search for "visa sponsorship + [job title]".
+- In job search websites, search for "visa sponsorship + [job title]".

 - If an employer explicitly specifies that they do not offer visa sponsorship, move on.

 - If you find it hard to get a visa sponsorship, it's time to improve your skills.
 In many cases, you have to be an exceptional applicant or have an in-demand skillset to get a visa sponsorship.

 Will it be easier to get a work visa sponsorship if you travel in person to your destination country?

 If an employer doesn't offer a work visa sponsorship, it does not matter if you can travel to the country at your own expense, because what matters here is that you do not have a work authorization from the government as a non-citizen of that country.

 Some employers simply do not want to deal with the bureaucracy of applying for a work visa from the government.

 Is it easier to get a work visa in a neighbouring country?

 Short answer: Possibly, but not always.